poochi/HWCISCO/Readme.md

 ##      Project health
 ---------------------------------------------------

-Currently,
+Currently, Non Functional :( <br>
-It has a functional 'Network Discovery' protocol.
+Aiming for a strongly consistent network aware LinkState protocol for networkupdate <br>

 ##      How to use
 -----------------------------------------------------
+Ensure sqlite is installed <br>
 Run<br>
 make -f makefile all <br>
 chmod 777 . <br>
 ./simulator.out<br>
 <br>
-or use codeblocks to open the project :-)

-PS: make sure msgget etc., succseeds

 ##      Project details
 -----------------------------------------------------
-Network simulation is done leveraging linux processes and message Queue (/signals) IPC
+Network simulation is done leveraging linux processes and message Queue ( and signals) IPC <br>
+sqlite3 is used for db maintenance <br>